 \Figures{graphic:evaluation:BER_Noise}{graphic:evaluation:rate_Noise} depict the \ac{BER} and \ac{ARE} as functions of the hexagonal cell center distance \gls{r0minHex} for different background noise molecule concentrations $C_{\mathrm{noise}}$.

 We observe from \Figure{graphic:evaluation:BER_Noise} that \ac{BER} approaches $0.5$ for small \gls{r0minHex} and for increasing \gls{r0minHex}, the \ac{BER} decreases in the absence of background noise molecules.
-However, for $C_{\mathrm{noise}} > 0$, above a certain value of \gls{r0minHex}, the \ac{BER} increases again (see green and magenta curves).
+However, for $C_{\mathrm{noise}} > 0$, above a certain value of \gls{r0minHex}, the \ac{BER} increases again (see green and cyan curves).
 In fact, if a certain cell center distance \gls{r0minHex} with corresponding cell area $A_{\textnormal{cell}}$ is exceeded, a further increase leads to a larger number of received background noise molecules, but not to a larger number of received information carrying molecules, which causes the \ac{BER} to increase.
 Furthermore, as expected, the BER increases for increasing number of background noise molecules.

-\Figure{graphic:evaluation:rate_Noise} shows that the \ac{ARE} has a unique maximum and we denote the corresponding cell center distance as $\gls{r0minHex} = \gls{r0minHex}_{\mathrm{opt}}$.
+\Figure{graphic:evaluation:rate_Noise} shows that the \ac{ARE} has a unique maximum and we denote the corresponding cell center distance as $\gls{r0minHex}_{\mathrm{opt}}$.
 We observe that both, decreasing and increasing \gls{r0minHex} compared to $\gls{r0minHex}_{\mathrm{opt}}$, decreases the simulated \ac{ARE} asymptotically to $\ac{ARE} \rightarrow 0$.

 For small \gls{r0minHex}, the considered system suffers from excessive \ac{ILI}, i.e., the resulting small $R_{\textnormal{SISO}}$ mainly limits the \ac{ARE} in \Equation{eq:performance:effRate}.
 However, for large \gls{r0minHex}, the system's usage of the spatial resource is not optimal, as the hexagonal cell area reserved for one \ac{TX}-\ac{RX} link is large, and the small $\gls{spatialRate}$ limits the \ac{ARE} in \Equation{eq:performance:effRate}.
 From the existence of a maximum \ac{ARE}, we conclude that there exists an optimal \ac{TX}-\ac{RX} link density, which is achieved by \ac{TX} positions with cell center distance $\gls{r0minHex} = \gls{r0minHex}_{\mathrm{opt}}$.
 We further observe that the maximum \ac{ARE} decreases for increasing background noise molecule concentration.
 We note that $\gls{r0minHex}_{\mathrm{opt}}$, and therefore, the optimal \ac{TX}-\ac{RX} link density shows no dependency on the background noise molecule concentration.

 Finally, we observe from \Figure{graphic:evaluation:rate_Noise}, that the analytical \ac{ARE} \Equation{eq:performance:effRate} deviates from the Monte Carlo simulation result for small \gls{r0minHex}.
 The reason for this is that the actual number of interferers needed to accurately approximate the system behavior increases with decreasing \gls{r0minHex}.
 Hence, for small \gls{r0minHex}, more than $36$ interferers have to be considered in order to properly model the \ac{ILI}.

 \scaleSubsubsection